by Susan Flantzer

 Following the wedding, the couple spent their honeymoon at Ilinskoye, Sergei’s country estate outside of Moscow, and then settled at the Sergeivsky Palace in St. Petersburg.
 In addition to these two homes, they also had a home on the grounds of Peterhof, and a house on the bank of the Moskva River.
 Serge and Ella did not have any children of their own.
 However, they later took in the children of Sergei’s brother Paul, Grand Duchess Maria Pavlovna (the younger), and Grand Duke Dmitri Pavlovich.
 The children’s mother had died in 1891 in childbirth, and they spent much time with Sergei and Ella.
 In 1902, when Paul entered into a morganatic marriage and was banished from Russia, he was not permitted to take the children, and they were formally put under the guardianship of Sergei and Ella.

-In 1891, Alexander III appointed Serge Governor-General of Moscow, and in the following years was also appointed to the Imperial State Council and made Commander of the Moscow military district.
+In 1891, Alexander III appointed Serge Governor-General of Moscow.
+In the following years, Sergei was also appointed to the Imperial State Council and made Commander of the Moscow military district.
 Sergei’s nephew Nicholas became Emperor upon his father’s death in November 1894.
-Over the next 11 years, Sergei would become more and more disenchanted with the policies and decisions of his nephew.
-Finally, after massive losses in the Russo-Japanese War, Sergei resigned from his position as Governor-General on January 1, 1905.
+Over the next eleven years, Sergei would become increasingly disenchanted with his nephew’s policies and decisions.
+Finally, after massive losses in the Russo-Japanese War, Sergei resigned as Governor-General of Moscow on January 1, 1905.

 On February 17, 1905, Grand Duke Sergei left the Nicholas Palace in Moscow in his carriage, en route to the Governor General’s mansion where he was in the process of clearing out his office.
 He had just come through one of the gate towers when an assassin threw a nitroglycerin bomb into the carriage from just a few feet away.
 The bomb landed in Sergei’s lap and exploded.
 The Grand Duke was killed instantly, his body literally blown to pieces.
 The assassin, Ivan Kalyayev, who was injured in the attack, was promptly arrested and later executed.
 Ella, having heard the blast from the Nicholas Palace, rushed to the scene and began to gather what was left of her husband’s body.